1988–89 Harvard Crimson men's ice hockey season: Awards and honors

 Ted Donato's two goals in the final games helped him win tournament MOP honors, and he was joined on the All-Tournament team by Kevin Sneddon, Lane MacDonald and Allain Roy.
 MacDonald's Hobey Baker award was the third for Harvard in a seven-year span and he was the only member of the team to make the AHCA All-American East First Team though linemate C. J. Young made the Second Team.
 MacDonald was also ECAC Player of the Year and an All-ECAC First Team member.
 Young, Allen Bourbeau and Peter Ciavaglia made second-team all-conference.
 As they had been equally critical to the team's success all season, it was fitting that Allain Roy and Chuckie Hughes shared the goaltending spot on the All-ECAC Rookie Team.

-Head Coach Bill Cleary remained behind the bench for one more season before becoming the Athletic Director, leaving the '89 season as crowning jewel of his illustrious career.
+Head Coach Bill Cleary remained behind the bench for one more season before becoming the Athletic Director.